-Farmer & Company is the acknowledged expert on Scope of Work and other strategic problems facing ad agencies and their advertiser clients.
+Farmer & Company is the acknowledged expert on Scope of Work (SOW) management problems and other strategic issues that affect agency creative and financial performance.

-As outlined in Michael Farmer's 2015 book, Madison Avenue Manslaughter, advertising agencies are caught between fee-cutting clients and profit-hungry owners.
+As outlined in Michael Farmer's award-winning book, Madison Avenue Manslaughter, an inside view of fee-cutting clients, profit-hungry owners and declining ad agencies, advertising agencies are caught between fee-cutting clients and profit-hungry owners.

-In the meantime, their creative workloads are growing, driven by increased TV, digital and social advertising.
+In the meantime, their creative workloads are growing, driven by increased SOW workloads, particularly in digital and social media.